 CMOs give pharmaceutical and biologic manufacturers one of the most important assets in today’s fast-paced world: time.
-By outsourcing manufacturing processes, pharmaceutical and biologic manufacturers can free-up the internal resources required to prioritise internal capacities and enhance process efficiencies.
+By outsourcing manufacturing processes, pharmaceutical and biologic manufacturers can free-up the internal resources required to prioritize internal capacities and enhance process efficiencies.

 Key requirements for manufacturers

-Cutting costs isn’t (and shouldn’t be) the primary factor for pharmaceutical and biologic manufacturers in choosing the right organisation for outsourcing.
+Cutting costs isn’t (and shouldn’t be) the primary factor for pharmaceutical and biologic manufacturers in choosing the right organization for outsourcing.
 Technological capabilities, access to specialized technologies, quality and transparency of service and the geographical location of the CMO are key differentiators according to participants in the 2017 NICE insight CDMO Outsourcing survey.